NCBI-Hackathons/PSST/README.md

 2. Performed an online search to crosscheck whether the diseases that came up were metabolic or cancer related.

 3. Those that were not a match were eliminated while the correct diseases were moved into another file.

+## Future Additions
+* Add a Bayesian inference variant calling rule for small number of NGS datasets.
+Our current heuristic runs fast on a large number of datasets, but for small number of datasets, a bayesian inference rule would be better and we wouldn't lose much in terms of time usage.